pss-0501/pss-0501/README.md

 - 👋 Hi, I’m @pss-0501 i.e. Prathamesh Sawant
-- 👀 I’m interested in Software and Web devlopement
+- 👀 I’m interested in Software and Web devlopement & I have 2 years 8 months of work experience in software development
 - 🌱 I’m currently learning React and Typescript.
-I am graduate student at Binghamton University SUNY
+I am a graduate student at Binghamton University SUNY pursuing masters degree in Information Systems
 - 💞️ I’m looking to collaborate on web development projects & also I am looking for summer intership 2024 in software engineering & software development
 - 📫 How to reach me: psawant507@gmail.com